 Resistances are components that resist on electric current.
 Despite they are composed of conductor materials they resist on electric current.
 Even their heights and cross-sections are the same, materials resist differently because of their materials.
 The materials that are called good conductors also resist on electric current.
 "Resistivity" is the level of resistance of the materials on which the electric current passes.
-Resistivity is the resistance value of a material which has 1cm height and 1cm2 cross sectional area.
+Resistivity is the resistance value of a material which has 1cm height and ^{1cm2} cross sectional area.
 Carbon and copper are examples of two materials with different sensitivities.
 The resistively of carbon is 2500 times larger than cupper.
 Resistances are mostly produced by using carbon and crom-nickel alloys.
 While in the low current circuits carbon resistances are used, in the high current circuits crom-nickel alloy resistances are used.
-Resistances made of crom-nickel alloy are also called as "wire resistances".
+Resistances".
 Resistances both resist AC and DC electric current in the same intensity.

-Resistances are shown as the letter " \mathbf{R}'' in electrics and electronics.
-The unit of resistance is " \mathbf{Ohm}'' .
-Ohm is shown whether using " $\mathbf{\Omega''}$ (\mathbf{Omega}) or the letter " $\mathbf{R''}$.
+Resistances are shown as the letter "R" in electrics and electronics.
+The unit of resistance is "Ohm".
+Ohm is shown whether using "Ω" (Omega) or the letter "R".
 One ohm is the resistance when the voltage is 1 volt and the current is 1 ampere.
 Ohm is relatively small for electronic circuit applications because of this usually higher multipliers of ohm are used.

 Lower multipliers of ohm are not used commonly.
-In figure 10.1 the higher and lower multipliers of ohm are shown.
+In figure 4.1 the higher and lower multipliers of ohm are shown.

-HIGHER (M) MEGA OHM 1M=1000 000 R
+HIGHER (m) mega ohm 1M=1000 000 R

 MULTIPLIERS (K) KILO OHM 1K=1000 R

 UNIT (R) OHM

 LOWER (m) MILI OHM 1000 m = 1R

 MULTIPLIERS MICRO OHM (س) 1000 000 μ= 1R

 Resistances are used to limit the current in circuits; they keep the current in the desired value.
 There are there types of resistances which are constant resistances, one time adjustable "trim pots" and adjustable "potentiometers".
 Constant resistances have two pins.
 Trim pots and potentiometers have three pins.
 Two vertexes have constant resistance and midpoint has variable resistance.
-Figure 10.2 shows the symbols of the resistances.
+Figure 4.2 shows the symbols of the resistances.

-BETWEEN 1-2 NODES COSTANT RESISTANCE BETWEEN 1-3 NODES ADJUSTABLE RESISTACE BETWEEN 2-3 NODES ADJUSTABLE RESISTANCE
+BETWEEN 1-3 NODES ADJUSTABLE RESISTACE BETWEEN 2-3 NODES ADJUSTABLE RESISTANCE